-An ACER report notes the following: "The significance and structure of long-term gas supply contracts going forward is an important issue being reconsidered.
-Despite the fact that long-term contracts have declined in recent years and will likely continue to do so, such historical contracts still account for 80% of EU gas demand (around 40% of long-term contracts are signed with Gazprom)."6
+An ACER analysis notes the following: "The significance and structure of long-term gas supply contracts going forward is an important issue being reconsidered.
+Despite the fact that long-term contracts have declined in recent years and will likely continue to do so, such historical contracts still account for 80% of EU gas demand (around 40% of long-term contracts are signed with Gazprom)."
 The large proportion of Gazprom's long-term capacity contracts has opened new uncertainties and system risks for capacity providers (TSO).
 The reduced volume of commodity supply and Gazprom's breaches of forward contracts for gas supply to Europe can also disrupt the working of the capacity markets and cast doubt on the current design of national regulatory frameworks, primarily in countries affected by the disruption in the corridor for gas transport from the east.

 REPowerEU placed emphasis on the security of European energy supply before the 2022 winter season and promoted the importance of underground gas storage facilities.
 It can be noted that the benefits of storage facilities were highlighted in connection with gas supply security in periods when gas flows via entry points do not cover demand in the relevant locality.
 The implementation of legislative measures, such as the discounts on tariffs related to transmission from/to UGS facilities, primarily motivated market participants to achieve the targets of expeditious UGS filling; however, secondarily, it shifted the allocation of the relevant costs to other points in the network.
 ERO was monitoring the European levels of discounts on tariffs for transmission to and from UGS facilities and on 10 May 2022 published its Price Decision 2/2022 whereby it introduced a 100% discount at those points.
-This was carried out using the option under Regulation (EU) 2022/1032 of the European Parliament and of the Council of 29 June 2022 amending Regulations (EU) 2017/1938 and (EC) No 715/2009 with regard to gas storage and in accordance with Article 9(1) NC TAR envisaging a discount of at least 50% applied to capacity-based transmission tariffs at entry points from and exit points to storage facilities.
+This was carried out using the option under Regulation (EU) 2022/1032 amending Regulation (ES) 715/2009 and in accordance with Article 9 (1) NC TAR envisaging a discount of at least 50% applied to capacity-based transmission tariffs at entry points from and exit points to storage facilities.
 Before introducing this 100% discount, a discount of 70% was applied in the Czech Republic.

-6 ACER/CEER, Annual Report on the Results of Monitoring the Internal Electricity and Natural Gas Markets in 2021.
+ACER/CEER, Annual Report on the Results of Monitoring the Internal Electricity and Natural Gas Markets in 2021.
 Gas Wholesale Markets Volume.
-July 2022; online available at www.acer.europa.eu/sites/default/files/documents/Publications/ACER_Gas_Market_Monitoring_Report_2021.pdf
+July 2022

-7 DESCRIPTION AND DEVELOPMENT OF THE CZECH TRANSMISSION INFRASTRUCTURE
+6 DESCRIPTION AND DEVELOPMENT OF THE CZECH TRANSMISSION INFRASTRUCTURE

-7.1 Description of the transmission network
+6.1 Description of the transmission network

-The transmission network comprises gas pipelines for international and national gas transmission with a total length of 4,060 km, nominal diameters ranging from DN 80 to DN 1400, and nominal pressures ranging from 4 to 8.5 MPa.
+The transmission network comprises gas pipelines for international and national gas transmission with a total length of 4,058 km, nominal diameters ranging from DN 80 to DN 1400, and nominal pressures ranging from 4 to 8.5 MPa.